rurban/libu8ident/c23++proposal.md

 there any rules for name lookup (normalization).
 This is not solvable here (in C nor C++), only there.
-Only in the Rust ecosystem there are proper unicode identifier rules, but Rust can link against C++/C. I haven't seen any exported unicode names in the wild, they are only used in local symbols still.
+Only in the Rust ecosystem there are proper unicode identifier rules, but Rust can link against C++/C. I haven't detected any exported unicode names in the wild, they are only used in local symbols still.
 UTF-16 compilers such as MSVC do export their UNICODE names either in the local character set or as UTF-8.
-If used wildly, object files would not link anymore, as local charactersets vary, and there is no characterset standard defined.
+If used wildly, object files would not link anymore, as local character sets vary, and there is no character set standard defined.

 The C++/C working groups should urge the binutils/linker working groups to adopt a more precise specification how exported identifiers